Skip to Main Content

 United Voices for Children Recognize NIC Child Advocates

 Six Northern Illinois United Methodists received awards for their outstanding ministry with children and youth.
-Their recognition was celebrated at United Voices for Children at their 2025 Focus: Youth Mental Health, on Sept.
+They were recognized by United Voices for Children at their 2025 Focus: Youth Mental Health, on Sept.
 18.

 Rev. Wendy Hardin Hermann presented the awards.